kalzeo/Augmented-Fashion-Android-AR/README.md

 ## Installing and Setting Up Android Studio

-These commands must be executed through the terminal and may require sudo privileges.
+A script called ```install_android_studio.sh``` has been provided to speed up the process of installing Android Studio.
+It can be run using the following command: ```sh install_android_studio.sh```.
+Again, this must be done through terminal and may require sudo privileges.
+If the script fails at any point, then the following steps can be done manually.

 1. [Download Android Studio Flamingo | 2022.2.1 for Linux](https://redirector.gvt1.com/edgedl/android/studio/ide-zips/2022.2.1.18/android-studio-2022.2.1.18-linux.tar.gz)